 CHO expression platform (L-11266 / 11992 / 12273 / 12671)

-Mammalian expression systems employing Chinese hamster ovary (CHO) cells are the workhorse of the biopharma industry, and were used to produce seven of the ten top selling biologics in 2011: Humira, Enbrel, Rituximab, Avastin, Herceptin, Avonex, and Rebif.
-CHO cells have also become the expression system of choice in a lab setting, enabling the rapid, large-scale production of hundreds of protein variants for high throughput screening.
+Mammalian expression systems employing Chinese hamster ovary (CHO) cells are the workhorse of the biopharma industry, and were used to produce five of the ten top-selling biologics in 2016: Humira, Rituximab, Avastin, Herceptin, and Enbrel Footnote1.
+CHO cells have also become the expression system of choice in an R&D setting, enabling the rapid, large-scale production of hundreds of protein variants for high-throughput screening.

-Over the past 15 years, NRC-HHT has made crucial improvements in the vectors, cell lines, transfection vehicle and culture medium that comprise its proprietary CHO expression platform.
-These improvements in both stable and transient systems enable the fast, high yield, cost-effective production of most protein modalities.
-Our proprietary cumate switch enable users to turn the expression of a given gene on and off during production, a complementary feature that can be useful for production of toxic proteins or cell engineering.
+Over the past 20 years, the NRC has made crucial improvements to its pTTTM vectors, cell lines, transfection vehicle and culture medium that comprise its proprietary CHO expression platform.
+These improvements in both stable and transient systems enable the fast, high-yield, cost-effective production of most protein modalities.
+Our proprietary cumate switch enables users to turn the expression of a given gene on and off during production, a complementary feature that can be useful for production of cytostatic/toxic proteins, or for cell engineering.

 - Non-exclusive R&D and/or commercial exploitation licence